Zjx402/Kea2/docs/manual_en.md

 After executing `Kea2 init`, some configuration files will be generated in the `configs` directory.
 These configuration files belong to `Fastbot`, and their specific introductions are provided in [Introduction to configuration files](https://github.com/bytedance/Fastbot_Android/blob/main/handbook-cn.md#%E4%B8%93%E5%AE%B6%E7%B3%BB%E7%BB%9F).

+## Bug report
+We use fastbot to record crash bugs.
+See the `fastbot_*.log` generated in the output directory.
+Search `FATAL EXCEPTION` to find out the App crashes.

+Crashes are also recorded on your device.
+[See the Fastbot manual for details](https://github.com/bytedance/Fastbot_Android/blob/main/handbook-cn.md#%E7%BB%93%E6%9E%9C%E8%AF%B4%E6%98%8E).